Best Portable Fridge Freezer BrandsCamping Fridges & Iceboxes , Caravan & Camping Products , Caravan Fridges

 Bushman are a 100% Australian owned family business and have been since 1982.
 These guys produce a similar portable fridge to the popular Engel metal cabinet models; they are built seriously tough and you’re investing in something that will serve you for the long, long haul.
 Whilst they have a 3-way absorption portable model that is great for running on gas, Bushman are most notable for their Original Bushman Portable Expandable Fridge 35L-52L: it has the versatility to run a smaller fridge at 35 litres for your shorter trips, 45 litres for in-between and 52 litres for the longer tips away.
 Again, tough is the focus with this brand, German designed Secop Danfoss compressor, Powder coated steel cabinet, Heavy duty anchor points, Steel slip hinges, Adjustable latches, 20mm rubber feet.

 Verdict: This family owned business puts a lot of TLC into their product and you are getting a fridge that you know will last you for years and years to come.
 If you prefer a metal cabinet style fridge (as opposed to the polyethylene/hard plastic style), then you can’t really go wrong with a Bushman or an Engel…the deciding factor might be how energy efficient on a 12V power source your required model size is: the Bushman 35-50L expandable model has an impressive power consumption of 0.67amp hours/hr.
 Best to compare each of the specs for the model sizes that suit you.
-Like the brands above (and all of the portable fridge brands we stock), Bushman is backed by a national service agent and spare parts support network.
+Like the brands above (and all of the portable fridge brands we stock), Bushman is backed by a national service agent and spare parts support network – much like the TLC that Bushman put into making the fridge, they also provide exceptional after sales support should you need it.
 You’ll also pay good money for this type of quality.

 Portable Fridge Freezer: Evakool